forceedge01/sql-api-wrapper/README.md

  * Serves as a base class for your own project, makes refactoring easier if you decide to inject your own version of
  * the API.
  */
-abstract class BaseDataComponent extends BaseProvider {
+abstract class BaseDataMod extends BaseProvider
+{
     /**
      * @var array The connection details the API expects.